 Jakob C. Terhaag

-I will also be there on August 1st and would like to introduce a patient.
-Should I bring the patient with me (he will participate) or just introduce him based on the file?
-Thanks for a quick comment!!
+I'll be there on August 1st and would like to present a patient.
+Should I bring the patient with me (he's participating) or just present him based on his medical records?
+Thanks for a quick reply!
 Francis

-We will attend this interesting event on both days
+We will be attending this interesting event on both days